tools-life/taskwiki/README.md

     LANG=en_US python -m pytest

-Finally you might want to have a look at [the travis configuration](.travis.yml) and consider using a virtual machine or [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml).
+Finally you might want to have a look at [the CI configuration](.github/workflows/tests.yaml) and consider using a virtual machine or [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml).

 #### Known issues